MicrosoftDocs/winapps-win32-api/winapps-win32-src/content/mddbootstrap/nf-mddbootstrap-mddbootstrapinitialize.md

 > COM must be initialized for the current thread before you call this function.

 > [!NOTE]
-> For this API to succeed in an unpackaged app, it's necessary for the Windows App SDK packages to be installed on the device (see [Prerequisites](windows/apps/windows-app-sdk/tutorial-unpackaged-deployment?tabs=cpp#prerequisites)).
+> For this API to succeed in an unpackaged app, it's necessary for the Windows App SDK packages to be installed on the device (see [Tutorial: Build and deploy an unpackaged app that uses the Windows App SDK](/windows/apps/windows-app-sdk/tutorial-unpackaged-deployment)).

 ## -examples